djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - ranges or quantiles;
 - the number and geometry of folds.

----

-## 36. Mean performance versus deployment risk
+## Mean performance versus deployment risk

 Suppose average RMSE is acceptable but one important region performs very poorly.

-If deployment includes that region, the average may be insufficient.
+If deployment includes that region, the average alone may be insufficient.

 Validation should examine the distribution of errors across: